What are the current leave rules?

 Additional leave

-Employees who work in difficult conditions, such as miners or emergency workers, are entitled to an extra week of leave, known as additional leave.
+Employees working in difficult conditions, such as miners or emergency workers, are entitled to extra leave.
+The length of this leave should be equivalent to the length of the working week.

 Reduction of leave

-In the past, the length of leave was reduced if the employee had a long excused absence from work.
-Now, according to the Labour Code, maternity leave, sick leave, nursing leave, etc. also count as work, but not more than 20 weeks.
+In the past, the length of leave was reduced in the event of long-term, excused work stoppages on the part of the employee.
+Now, according to the Labour Code, maternity leave, sick leave, nursing leave, etc. are also counted as work, however, up to a maximum of 20 times the weekly working time, i.e. a maximum of 800 hours (assuming a normal 40-hour working week).
 It is important to note, however, that this option will only be available to employees who have worked for the employer for at least 12 times the weekly working time, which is equivalent to 480 hours.

-So when is holiday time reduced?
+So when is the holiday shortened?
 If you are on parental leave or sick leave for a whole year, you are not entitled to any holiday.
-If you are on parental leave or sick leave for part of the year and work for at least 12 weeks, then you are entitled to at least 32/52 weeks’ leave (12 or more weeks’ work + 20 weeks’ sick leave or holiday credit).
+If you are on parental leave or sick leave for part of the year and you work for at least 12 weeks, then you are entitled to at least 32/52 weeks of leave (12 or more weeks of work + 20 weeks of sick leave or holiday credit).

-In the event of unexcused absence from work, leave may be reduced by one day for each shift so missed.
+In the case of unexcused absence from work, the employee may have eight hours of leave reduced for each shift so missed.

 Tip: Flight cancellations can make holidays unpleasant.
 Learn what your rights are.